 But recesses aren’t required for accurate measurements.
 Speed squares with precise edges, versus rounded edges that don’t lay 100% flat on a board, are a handy feature.
 It’s easy to mark precise and consistent lines when you can butt your pencil directly onto the edge of your speed square where it meets the work surface.
 Squares with rounded edges will lead to inconsistently-marked lines, depending on the angle you hold your pencil.

 What is the best speed square size for your needs?

 If you’re buying just one, your most versatile option is a 7-inch speed square.
 This is the perfect size for 2 x 4 and 2 x 6 lumber, and it’s still big enough to act as a saw guide for crosscuts.
 Many weekend DIY warriors will find that a single speed square is enough to tackle any of their projects.
 A 7-inch speed square also easily stows away in your tool-belt pouch to carry around the job site.
 A 12-inch speed quare is too big to lug around in your workshop apron or toolbox.

 A 12-inch speed square is most handy for cross cuts on wider workpieces, such as 2 x 8 lumber and larger, as well as certain sheet goods.

 Who makes the best speed square?

 Dewalt, iGaging, Milwaukee, and Swanson manufacture some of the best speed squares for the price.
 These four brands have models that span the price spectrum from bargain bin to gift-worthy.
-They also cover the spectrum of needs from weekend DIY’er to professional contractor.
+They also cover the spectrum of needs from weekend DIY’er to the professional contractor.

 How we tested the picks

 We first researched the brands of speed squares available on common online sites and at home improvement stores.
 We narrowed our initial list of over 20 speed squares down based on user ratings.
-Then we purchased the best potential models to test in house.
+Then we purchased the best potential models to test in-house.